 Brett Gentile (MFA 2003): Television: guest star on Turn, The Walking Dead.
 Series of National spots for “Coca-Cola,” the National voice for “O’Charleys,” Co-Starred in Brian Singer’s film The Taking.
 Returning for season two of Sundance channels The Red Road, reprising the role of Detective Feders.

-Brandy Burre (BFA 1996, MFA 1999): Starring in Actress, a documentary feature film directed by Robert Greene, which has been picked up for distribution in the fall of 2014. http://www.actressfilm.com The Call, Theater J (DC), May 2015; the film Listen Up Philip, released in October 2014.
+Brandy Burre (BFA 1996, MFA 1999): Actress, a documentary feature film directed by Robert Greene, based on Brandy’s life and career. http://www.actressfilm.com The Call, Theater J (DC), May 2015; the film Listen Up Philip, released in October 2014.